 The ACLU says that under FERPA, the Family Education Rights and Privacy Act, schools are not permitted to give out or require legal status.

 One idea is a program or club dedicated to those who deal with the pressures and anxiety that come with being undocumented or having family members who are undocumented.

-A program like this could help students learn about immigration law and offer counseling if they feel overwhelmed or scared for their future in the United States.
+A program like this could help students learn about immigration law and offer counseling if they feel overwhelmed or scared about their future in the United States.
 However, there could be risks.

-Ms. Megan Thomas, a guidance counselor, said, “There should be a safe space for kids with undocumentation issues, but to disclose that information can be scary, and we must understand that.”
+Ms. Megan Thomas, a guidance counselor, said, “There should be a safe space for kids with documentation issues, but to disclose that information can be scary, and we must understand that.”

 “It’s a good idea if done right,” said Juliette Burke ’20.
 “If done wrong, then it would be a room full of targets, and you don’t want to do that.”